TeamCity Data Directory

 • ide-notificator-config.xml — the IDE notification template

-• feed-item-template.ftl — template for generating RSS feeds
+• default-feed-item-template.ftl — default RSS feeds template

 • .BuildServer/plugins — a directory where TeamCity plugins can be stored to be loaded automatically on TeamCity start.
 The structure of a plugin is described in Plugins Packaging.